-Micron Pens are well known in the artist community for their quality, durability and variety.
+Sakura Micron Pens are well-known in the artist community for their quality, durability, and variety.
 They are waterproof and do not bleed.
-The ink is archival ink so you know your lettering will stay safe in your Bible for years to come.
+The ink is archival ink, so you know your lettering will stay safe in your Bible for years to come.

 They come in a wide range of colors, too.
-I like the set shown below in .045mm.
+The set below includes a variety of sizes.

 OHTO Fude Ball Pen

-I can’t begin to tell you how much I love these pens!
+I can’t begin to tell you how much I love Fude Ball pens!
 I’ve been using them for years.
-They have a roller ball point and a gel type ink which just glides on your paper.
+They have a roller ball point and a gel-type ink that just glides on your paper.

-They are water resistant and give a smooth, black line when using.
+They are water resistant and give a smooth, black line when used.

 I have always loved Stampin’ Up! products and was so excited to see these pens in their line up.
 The set comes with 2 pens: 1 each of 2 different widths (.01 and .05), both with black in.
 They write incredibly smooth and are great for small details, taking notes and writing text.